 Plan and practice.
 Go into the conversation knowing what points you need to make.
 Be prepared to change these points depending on the flow of conversation.
 Rehearse by having a colleague say what you think (or are afraid) the other person will say.
-Planning ahead can help you work through your own emotions so they won’t derail your end of the conversation.
+Planning ahead can help so you don’t derail your conversation later.

 Get the pacing right.
 Experts neither recommend blurting out all the bad news at once nor spending five minutes making small talk before telling an applicant that he or she didn’t get the job.